rsethur/validate-metrics/README.md

 # GitHub Action for validating if Azure monitor metrics are within threshold

 Validate if the azure monitor metrics for a Azure resource is within a given threshold.
-For example, you can validate if Avg CPU utilization is within a threshold of 30% for a given timeframe.
-This action will be useful for CI/CD flows where metrics can be used a validation gate.
+For example, you can validate if CPU utilization is less that 80% or the number of HTTP HTTP errors 4xx, 5xx) is less than a given threshold (say 10) in a given timeframe (say past 2 hours).
+If the threshold is breached, the action will fail, threreby breaking your release pipeline that uses this action.
+This action will be __useful for CI/CD workflows__ where metrics can be used a validation gate.

+__Note:__ You can use any metric that your Azure resource reports to Azure monitor(e.g. CPUUtilization, MemoryUtilization etc).
+As an example, the metrics that Azure ML's Managed endpoint supports are [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-online-endpoints)

 ## Usage

-Using the below example you can check if the request latency metric is less than 80 milliseconds for a give timeframe for a given resource.
+Using the below example you can check if the request latency metric is less than 80 milliseconds for a given timeframe for a given resource.
 If the condition is not met, the action will fail.
 You can use more complex filter conditions (see docs below).
-You can use any metric your resource supports (e.g. CPUUtilization, MemoryUtilization etc)

 ```yaml